code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/prize.md

 <ul>
   <li>Establishing a <strong><em>new</em></strong> <a href="/educate/csp">Computer Science Principles</a>, <a href="/educate/csa">Computer Science A</a>, or <a href="/educate/csd">Computer Science Discoveries</a> course using Code.org.</li>
   <li>Describe how you plan to continue expanding access to CS in your school and/or district.</li>
-  <li>Provide a short statement of support from district leadership for expanding of CS opportunities as a district priority.</li>
+  <li>Provide a short statement of support from district leadership for expanding CS opportunities as a district priority.</li>
   <li>Organize a school-wide <a href="https://hourofcode.com/">Hour of Code</a> or other event/assembly for <a href="https://www.csedweek.org/">CSEdWeek</a> to inspire students to explore CS and to encourage diverse participation by historically underrepresented groups.</li>
 </ul>

-In addition to the $10,000 awarded to the school through DonorsChoose, the implementing teacher(s) in each winning school will receive a no-cost scholarship to attend Code.org's [Professional Learning Program](/educate/professional-learning/middle-high).
+In addition to the $10,000 awarded to the school to fund a project(s) of the school's creation through DonorsChoose, the implementing teacher(s) in each winning school will receive a no-cost scholarship to attend Code.org's [Professional Learning Program](/educate/professional-learning/middle-high).

 See <a href="/prize-terms">terms and conditions</a>.

-<p>Enter to win before <strong>November 21, 2022</strong> by filling out the form below!</p>
+<p>Enter your submission before <strong>November 21, 2022</strong> by filling out this form!</p>

 <a id="form"></a>